nfroze/Project-6-AI-Chrome-Extension/README.md

-# LinkedIn Shitpost Detector 💩🔥
+# 💩 Project 6: LinkedIn Shitpost Detector

-A Chrome extension that uses AI to roast LinkedIn's corporate buzzword theater.
+A Chrome extension that uses AI to roast LinkedIn posts in one click

 ## What It Does